Brainicism/KMQ_Discord/docs/GAMEPLAY.md

 - Guess streaks greater than 5 will earn you 1.2x XP.
 - Every weekend is a 2x XP weekend, all days on Saturdays and Sundays EST time.
 - On weekdays, there are 3 daily `KMQ Power Hours` lasting two hours each for 2x XP, at random points in the day.
+- Winning a game in teams mode earns your team 1.1x XP.

 ## Requirements
 You will only gain EXP if: